genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 Blood_ketones,Blood ketone level (observable entity) Blood_ketones,POCT Blood Ketones
 ...
-Platelets,Platelet count
-Platelets,Platelet count (observable entity)
-...
 creatinine,Creatinine Serum
 creatinine,Creatinine level (observable entity)
 ```
 #### _`trait_aliases_long.csv`_
 The same trait may be measured in different units depending of the setting (e.g. primary vs secondary care) or the data source (trust 1 vs trust 2).
-This file allows unit concersions to see if a trait in a valid but undesired unit can be converted to a target_unit (as defined in `trait_features.csv`).
+This file allows unit conversions if a trait in a valid but undesired unit can be converted to a target_unit (as defined in `trait_features.csv`).
+It also acts a a synonym dictionary to standardise unit terminology, for example, `nmol/L` is converted into the preferred term `nanomol/L`.
+Such conversions can be identified by a `multiplication_factor` of 0.0.
 Extract:
 ```
 result_value_units,target,multiplication_factor